Digital Technologies How To Guides

 How to GuidesStudying in another country can be challenging, from communicating in a new language and adapting to different ways of learning, to making new friends and socialising.
 That's why we've brought together a range of information and links to help you get settled.

-Did you miss the International Student Welcome during Welcome Week?
-The slides are all on our SharePoint site.
-You can also access the digital copy of the International Student Handbook there.
+Did you miss Welcome Week?
+In addition to a digital copy of the International Student Handbook, you'll find copies of the welcome week slides on our SharePoint site.
 You must be logged into your student account in order to access it.

 Once you are enrolled and have attended the range of helpful events and activities available during Welcome Week, we'll continue to run events throughout the year to help support you in various aspects of your academic study and social life here at Lincoln.

 You can access a timetable of upcoming events below.
-Check back regularly as we will be updating this with new events from various departments around campus.
+Check back regularly as we will be updating this with new events as they are confirmed.

 Event Date | Event Sessions | ||